kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Never doubt that a small group of thoughtful, committed people can change the world.
-Indeed.
-It is the only thing that ever has. - Margaret Mead
+    ## A good hockey player plays where the puck is.
+A great hockey player plays where the puck is going to be. - Wayne Gretzky